-This is an expansive benefit for businesses and may result in substantial tax savings for taxpayers that already had plans to purchase qualified property.
+Bonus depreciation may result in substantial present value tax savings for businesses that already had plans to purchase or construct qualified property.
 Unlike section 179 expensing, you do not need net income to take bonus depreciation deductions.
-Further, bonus is not limited to smaller businesses or capped at a certain dollar level.
-However, bonus depreciation is not available for property used outside of the US, tax-exempt use property, or tax-exempt financed property.
+Further, bonus is not limited to smaller businesses or capped at a certain dollar level, but it is not available for used property, property used outside of the US, tax-exempt use property, or tax-exempt financed property.
 Also, many states are likely to opt out of this provision for state income tax purposes.

 Long production property is property that has a recovery period of at least 10 years, an estimated production period of more than two years, or an estimated production period of more than one year and a cost of more than $1 million.
 Transportation property is tangible personal property used in the trade or business of transporting persons or property.

 For taxpayers that want to spread out their cost-recovery deductions, one alternative is to elect out of bonus depreciation and selectively expense the cost of eligible acquisitions under section 179.
-Keep in mind that many states have not adopted the recent higher federal section 179 limits, plus you should be aware of the deduction’s other restrictions.
+Keep in mind many states have not adopted the recent higher federal section 179 limits, and there may be other restrictions to the deductions.

 For more information on this topic, or to learn how Baker Tilly tax specialists can help, contact our team.